OctopusDeploy/docs/docs/reference/variable-substitution-syntax.md

 By default, bindings are inserted into the output as-is; no consideration is given as to whether the target variable or file is XML, HTML, JSON etc. That is, the target file type is always treated as plain text.

-Octopus variable substitutions supportÂ *filters* to correctly encode values for a variety of target file types.
+Octopus variable substitutions support *filters* to correctly encode values for a variety of target file types.
 These are invoked using the `|` (pipe) operator.

 Given the variable: